What Is Dyslexia?

 Dyslexic individuals are frequently unable to recognize sounds or words that rhyme and may have demonstrated a speech delay as toddlers.
 Additional struggles may manifest themselves later on in school, and may include a lack of understanding spoken or written language, and in the organization, storage, and retrieval of language information.
 Often with individuals who have dyslexia, phonemic awareness is not yet mastered, and, as a result, the foundation to becoming a skilled reader is not formed.

-According to the Canadian Dyslexic Association, dyslexia affects twenty percent of the population; that is, one in five individuals.
+According to the International Dyslexic Association, dyslexia affects twenty percent of the population; that is, one in five individuals.
 It is a genetic condition that is neurological in nature and has absolutely nothing to do with a person’s level of intelligence.
 In fact, individuals with dyslexia are bright, have average to above average IQs, are typically highly creative and intuitive, and learn best through hands-on experience.
 Physicist Albert Einstein, inventor Thomas Edison, and Danish author Hans Christian Anderson were all dyslexic.

 Recognizing Dyslexia In Children

 Research has determined that dyslexia symptoms can often be recognized in children as early as five years of age.
 In accordance with the International Dyslexia Association, common characteristics of dyslexia may include:

 - Lack of awareness of sounds in words, such as sound order, rhymes, or sequence of syllables

 - Difficulty decoding words — single word identification

 - Poor sequencing of numbers or of letters in words when read or written

 - Difficulty expressing thoughts orally or in written form